buildpacks/docs/content/docs/reference/buildpack-api.md

 bin/build LAYERS_DIR PLATFORM_DIR BUILD_PLAN
 ```

-This entrypoint transforms a codebase into an state from which it is ready to run.
+This entrypoint transforms a codebase.
 It will often resolve dependencies, install binary packages, and compile code.
 It accepts three positional arguments: